wp-plugins/social-media-metrics/README.txt

 Tested up to: 3.1.2
 Stable tag: 1.4

- Displays scores from Klout and PeerIndex in widget.
+ Displays scores from Klout and PeerIndex in a widget.

 == Description ==

 Displays scores from <a href="http://klout.com">Klout</a> and <a href="http://peerindex.net">PeerIndex</a> in widget.

 Set up accounts on Klout and PeerIndex *before* activating the plugin.

+Follow me on Twitter <a href="http://twitter.com/sds52">@sds52</a>.

 == Installation ==